-10 Aug The Story They Tell: A conversation with Mark Stocker, Managing Director of Taipei based DDG
+10 Aug The Story They Tell: A conversation with Mark Stocker, Manager at Taipei based DDG

 What was the genesis for starting DDG — what opportunity did you see in the Taiwan/Asian market around branding and strategy when you first launched the firm?

 I worked for a local Taiwanese company selling electronic products to international customers from around the world.
 As part of that job, I created a set of marketing materials that presented the value of the products we were selling (something the company didn’t have at the time).
 The results were positive with some big clients visiting to learn more as a result.
 I noticed at trade events that the company for which I worked wasn’t the only one in need of such assistance, and so I started DDG with the intent to help other firms grow their business via better marketing materials.

 How did you go about building the initial relationships with Taiwanese companies and who was your first client?

 Ironically, my first client was my previous employer.
 I am not great with cold calling and meeting people I don’t know, and I was desperate for some work (teaching English to make ends meet), and so I approached them offering my services.
 I charged them next to nothing for the work, but the project led to more opportunities on a referral basis.
 We have done no cold-calling in the 21 years of DDG.
 It has all been repeat and referral.

 Do you see differences in how Taiwanese/Asian and American/Western companies approach branding?